retextjs/retext-quotes/readme.md

 ###### `options`

-*   `preferred` (`'smart'` or `'straight'`, default: `'smart'`) — Style of quotes to prefer;
+*   `preferred` (`'smart'` or `'straight'`, default: `'smart'`) — Style of quotes to prefer
 *   `straight` (`Array.<string>`, default: `['"', '\'']`)
-    — List of quotes to see as “straight”;
+    — List of quotes to see as “straight”
 *   `smart` (`Array.<string>`, default: `['“”', '‘’']`)
-    — List of quotes to see as “smart”.
+    — List of quotes to see as “smart”

 ## Related